 In some cases, the property owner may agree with the local authority or AHB to include an ‘option to purchase’ as a condition of the lease.
 This gives the local authority or AHB the option to buy the property during the term of the lease.
 Such a condition can only be included if both parties agree.

-The maximum repair cost allowable under the scheme is €40,000.
+The maximum repair cost under the scheme is €60,000.
 This can include the cost of required furniture, as agreed with the local authority or AHB.

-The cost of the repairs will be offset against the agreed lease payment until the value of the works is repaid.
+The cost of the repairs will be offset against the agreed rental payment until the value of the works is repaid.
 The local authority or AHB will agree with you what the appropriate offset period will be in your case.

 Where to apply

-If you are interested in the Repair and Leasing Scheme, you should contact your local authority for information.
+If you are interested in the Repair and Leasing Scheme, you should contact your local authority for more information.